Guidelines for PARI contributors

 Add some colour.
 For example: Her humour softens the memories of an impoverished childhood.
 “My father woke us up one night.
 I was not even 10.
 He said the moon was full and white and we could harvest in its light.”

 Or this: Long-distance runner Lalita Babar, 25, bought her first pair of shoes after she was prevented from running barefoot at a national track event in 2005.....
 “If there were days my parents went hungry so that my stamina wasn’t compromised upon, I did not know,” said Babar, the oldest of four siblings.

 Note that the very first few words “running barefoot” tells us something about the person, suggests a background of real poverty.
 Her parents going hungry adds to it.
 That she was the oldest of four siblings gives us a picture of the person in context of her family.

 You can send us material through the PARI Content Upload Form

-Alternatively, you could send in your articles and photos by mail: contact [at the rate of] ruralindiaonline [dot] org
+If for some reason, you are unable to use the Content Upload Form, you could send in your articles and photos by mail: contact [at the rate of] ruralindiaonline [dot] org

-Please send the hi-res photos separately from the text, even in the same mail.
+Please upload/ send the hi-res photos separately from the text, even in the same mail.
 It would be best if you can upload them on Google drive or send them through Wetransfer.
 Do not paste those on to your text articles – they make very heavy mails and block up mailboxes.

 You can indeed indicate where the photos should ideally be positioned in your story by: (a) pasting very small thumbnails of the photos with provisional captions in the Word file of the article